 “Testing for Fragmentation” is a blog series.
 It takes a look at the market data on devices, platforms, browsers, etc. in use today, how this diversity comes into play during software development and testing—and what 2 million+ developers on BrowserStack do to account for it.

-There are multiple devices, browsers and operating systems you need to take into account.
+There are multiple mobile devices, browsers and operating systems you need to take into account.
 But having so many possibilities brings up one rather important question: how do you know which browsers or devices to test on?

 For the sake of simplicity I’ll be using an example of a native Android app, but the approach for iOS or a web application shouldn’t differ that much.
-What we want to know first is which devices and Android versions are used most by customers.
+What we want to know first is which mobile devices and Android versions are used most by customers.
 This information can usually be extracted from your analytics data.

 Let’s start with devices first.
 We need to determine what actually differentiates them.